sil-rev79/active_record_rules/README.md

 rails db:migrate
 ```

+If you'd like logging, you can set `ActiveRecordRules.logger` to a logger of your choosing (e.g. `Rails.logger`).

 ## Usage

 First, define the types of "facts" that your rules can match against.
 This is done by including `ActiveRecordRules::Fact` into your models: